How pornography affects children and young people

 What your child can do in future

-- tell you or another adult he trusts.
+- Tell you or another trusted adult.

 Where do children see pornography?

 Children mostly see pornography online, including on pay TV and streaming services.
 There’s a lot of pornography on the internet, and fast internet connections and smartphones mean children can come across it quickly and easily.